Brief overview of the law and enforcement regime

 - failing to provide it with information and documents (violation of the statutory terms of their provision); or

 - providing knowingly untrue or incomplete information.

-The Criminal Code provides for the following types of corruption crimes:
+- The Criminal Code provides for the following types of corruption crime:

 - receiving unjustified benefits;

 - receiving the offer or promise of unjustified benefits;

 - promising or providing unjustified benefits;